grokify/ringcentral-sdk-php-lite/README.md

 ## License

 RingCentral Lite SDK for PHP is available under an MIT-style license.
-See the `LICENSE.txt` file for details.
+See the [`LICENSE`](LICENSE) file for details.

 RingCentral Lite SDK for PHP &copy; 2015-2018 by John Wang